vuejs/vetur/docs/linting-error.md

 Install [ESLint plugin](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) for the best linting experience.
 Vetur's template linting is only for quick start and does not support rule configuration.

-After you installed [ESLint plugin](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint), you should go to VS Code settings then add `vue` and `vue-html` to `eslint.validate` property.
+After you installed [ESLint plugin](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint), you should go to VS Code settings and add `vue` and `vue-html` to `eslint.validate` property.

 When configured correctly, ESLint should work for both `<template>` and `<script>`.